 French is Gabon's primary language of business, education, government, and media.
-Most Gabonese speak at least some French in addition to their language.
-French indiaenous was introduced to Gabon in 1839, when French traders began negotiating treaties with local chiefs (see p.3 of History and Myth).
-Although French was named the language of instruction in 1883 (see p.2 of Learning and Knowledge), it was taught only to a small minority of Gabon's indigenous population until after World War II.
+Most Gabonese speak at least some French in addition to their indigenous language.
+French was introduced to Gabon in 1839, when French traders began negotiating treaties with local chiefs (see p.3 of History and Myth).
+Although French was named the language of instruction was named the language of instruction in 1883 (see p.2 of Learning and Knowledge), it was taught only to a small minority of Gabon's indigenous population until after World War II.